 Most of us enjoy the warm rays of the sun.
-It feels nice on our skin and helps our bodies make vitamin D, which is important for calcium absorption and healthy bones.
+The sun feels nice on our skin and helps our bodies make vitamin D, which is important for calcium absorption and healthy bones.
 Yet sun exposure can be harmful to our skin and may lead to wrinkles and skin cancer.
 Sunburn can happen quickly (within 15 minutes), and skin damage can occur even before your skin turns red.
-In fact, just one blistering sunburn can double a person’s risk for developing melanoma, a severe type of skin cancer.
-So the best way to get enough vitamin D is to take a daily supplement or daily vitamin.
+In fact, specialists admit that just one blistering sunburn can double a person’s risk for developing melanoma, a severe type of skin cancer.
+So, the best way to get enough vitamin D is to take a daily supplement or daily vitamin.

-Anyone who spends time in the sun, especially without sunscreen is at risk of having serious damage to their skin, which includes skin cancer.
+Anyone who spends time in the sun, especially without sunscreen, is at risk of having serious damage to their skin, which includes skin cancer.
 In fact, the EPA (Environmental Protection Agency) reports that 1 in five Americans will develop skin cancer in their lifetime.
 Children are particularly at risk for too much sun exposure.

 Some people are at a higher risk due to the following:

 - Fair skin, light colored eyes, blonde or red hair

 - Multiple moles: typically twenty five or more

 - Exposure to UV rays from the sun or indoor tanning beds

 - A history of frequent or severe sunburns

 - A family history of melanoma (a type of skin cancer) or other skin cancers

 - Certain medicines (such as doxycycline) can cause the skin to burn more easily